 Mr. Cook is currently a director of OmegaCat Reinsurance Ltd, and was formerly the Chief Financial Officer of GPAC from June 2015 to February 2018.
 From September 2013 to July 2020, he was a director and Audit Committee Chair of Blue Capital Reinsurance Holdings Limited (NYSE: BCRH), a Bermuda-based ILS reinsurance company.
 In September 2019, Mr. Cook was named Chief Executive Officer of Grey Castle Life Reinsurance (SAC) Ltd. ("Grey Castle"), a Bermuda-based entity that participated in the life reinsurance runoff space until its sale in May 2020.
 Mr. Cook previously served as a director and Investment Committee Chair of Grey Castle.
 From October 2010 to June 2013, he served as President of Alterra Bermuda Ltd., in addition to his position as Executive Vice President-Business Development, which he held from May 2010.
 Previously, Mr. Cook served as Chief Financial Officer of Harbor Point Ltd. from September 2006 until its merger with Max Capital Corp. in May 2010, the combination forming Alterra Capital Holdings Ltd. ("Alterra Capital Holdings").
-He also served as Deputy Chairman, President and Chief Financial Officer of Harbor Point Re Limited.
-From 2001 to 2006, Mr. Cook was the founding Chief Financial Officer of Axis Capital Holdings Ltd. From January 2001 until November 2001, he served as Senior Vice President and Chief Financial Officer of Mutual Risk Management.
+He also served as Deputy Chairman, President and Chief Financial Officer of Axis Capital Holdings Ltd. From January 2001 until November 2001, he served as Senior Vice President and Chief Financial Officer of Mutual Risk Management.
 From 1993 to 1999, he served as Senior Vice President and Chief Financial Officer of LaSalle Re Holdings, Ltd. Mr. Cook qualified as a Canadian Chartered Professional Accountant in 1986, having started his career in Toronto with Ernst & Young.
 He received a B.A. in finance and accounting from the University of Western Ontario in 1983